Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 This information is compiled, integrated and analyzed as part of the process of producing physical flow estimates.

-Major suppliers of data within Statistics Canada are the Environment and Energy Statistics Division and the Industry Accounts Division.
+Major suppliers of data within Statistics Canada are the Environment Accounts and Statistics Division and the Industry Accounts Division.
 Environment and Climate Change Canada is the main external data providers, with supplementary data sourced from other publicly available alternative data sources.
 More details on data sources are provided in the estimation section below.

 This methodology does not apply.